papagina/MeshConvolution/README.md

 ### 3. Data Preparation
 #### Step One:
 Download registrations_f.hdf5 and registrations_m.hdf5 from [D-FAUST](http://dfaust.is.tue.mpg.de/) to data/DFAUST/ and use code/GraphAE/graphAE_datamaker_DFAUST.py to generate numpy arrays, train.npy, eval.npy and test.npy for training, validation and testing, with dimension pc_num*point_num*channel (pc for a model instance, point for vertex, channel for features).
-Please write to me for getting the exact training and testing data we used in the paper.
+For the data we used in the paper, please download from: https://drive.google.com/drive/folders/1r3WiX1xtpEloZtwCFOhbydydEXajjn0M?usp=sharing

 #### Step Two:
 Pick up an arbitray mesh in the dataset as the template mesh and create: